elixir-lang/elixir/lib/elixir/pages/mix-and-otp/distributed-tasks.md

 hello world
 ```

-Elixir spawned a process on another node and returned its pid.
+Elixir spawned a process on another node and returned its PID.
 The code then executed on the other node where the `Hello.world/0` function exists and invoked that function.
 Note that the result of "hello world" was printed on the current node `bar` and not on `foo`.
 In other words, the message to be printed was sent back from `foo` to `bar`.
-This happens because the process spawned on the other node (`foo`) knows all of the output should be sent back to the original node!
+This happens because the process spawned on the other node (`foo`) knows all the output should be sent back to the original node!

-We can send and receive messages from the pid returned by `Node.spawn_link/2` as usual.
+We can send and receive messages from the PID returned by `Node.spawn_link/2` as usual.
 Let's try a quick ping-pong example:

 ```elixir
 iex> pid = Node.spawn_link(:"foo@computer-name", fn ->